The Power of the Diversion

 That instead of grumbling and getting upset, it's about enjoying the diversions.
 I know this to be true because not all diversions end with lower cholesterol and happy stories.
 Some diversion are just a royal pain, but when you're ready to accept the diversion for what it is, you're a bit like a walking Buddha, accepting things for what they are.

 I'm still very goal oriented

 I still believe in the concept of getting things done, yet I'm less paranoid about the diversion.
-To me that's been the biggest learning of 2016.
+To me that's been the biggest learning for the year.
 I think I didn't do as well as I expected with the grumbling goal.
 I could have done better.
 I've grumbled less than I usually do, but more than I would have liked.